 Companies can change the terms of service anytime they want.
 This can impact the amount of money you earn through the program.
 For example, Google AdSense can change their terms to take a larger share of the advertising revenue.

 Need access to a reliable internet connection.
-While we have a Verizon Unlimited plan and a weBoost cell signal booster we do enjoy camping off-grid in the national forest.
+While we have a cellular data plan and a weBoost cell signal booster we also enjoy camping off-grid in the national forest.
 That means we have to plan stops in areas where there is good signal to upload video files or publish content on this blog.
 In addition to the videos and articles, we need to manage emails, comments, and other projects that require good internet access.
 Read our post on How to Stay Connected on the Road.

 There are so many ways to make money traveling.
 You don’t need a website or YouTube channel to make it work for you.
 Figure out what you are passionate about first.
 Our dream is to travel and work for ourselves.
 It happened to manifest into full time content creation.
 If you’re dream is to travel and paint, a membership site like Patreon or a peer-to-peer e-commerce site like Etsy might be the way to go.